 We welcome you to the latest installment of our continuing series of articles as we attempt to bring our Museum to you during these strange days of Covid-19.
 Hundreds are enjoying these articles, and we are delighted to share our story in print, as opposed to verbal sessions at the Museum.
 These seem to be a help as Museum friends want a tangible resource where our story is presented, and a reference point is established for future consideration.

-A recent conversation told us how people want to know how a little Museum like ours made so many remarkable discoveries about the modest family that lived at 918 Lemmon Street.
+A recent conversation told us that people want to know how a little Museum like ours made so many remarkable discoveries about the modest family that lived at 918 Lemmon Street.
 Wasn't Sarah an illiterate wife, mother and washerwoman?
 What is there to know about someone like her?
 We hope you enjoy a bit of our path to discovery, beginning with her modest obituary.
-Just a word or two gave us major themes to research , and remember Sarah in a richer way.
+Just a word or two gave us major themes to research, and help us remember Sarah in a richer way.